Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Evaluation and Discussion

+By comparing \oursystem{} with Seastar, which lowers all logic to sparse kernels, we realize that \textbf{sparse kernel code generation alone is not efficient in RGNNs: it is better to lower to GEMM kernels as much as possible}.

 There are two reasons why \oursystem{} is more efficient in device memory usage.
-First, \oursystem{} only keeps a single copy of weights, as dicussed in Section~\ref{sec:bmm}.
-Replicating weights also affects backward propagation because the gradient of each individual weight will be derived, occupying extra memory.
-Second, our compact materialization reduces memory and redundant computation, and we cover this in Section~\ref{sec:dse_eval}.
+First, \oursystem{} only keeps a single copy of weights, as discussed in Section~\ref{sec:materialization}.
+Replicating weights also affects backward propagation because the gradient of each individual copy will be derived, occupying extra memory.
+Second, our compact materialization reduces memory and redundant computation, as explained in Section~\ref{sec:dse_eval}.